hamidgasmi/training.computerscience.cloud.aws/README.md

 		- If we are adding a domain to Gmail or Office 365,
 		- They'll probably ask to add a text record to the domain with some random text that they're aware of
 		- They can then perform a resolution on that text record against the text of that "TXT record"
-		- If it matches, it guarantees that we own that domain.
+		- If it matches, it guarantees that we own that domain
 		- It can be used in spam filtering
 	- VPC DNS Resolver ?